autonomouslogic/eve-ref/docs/src/datasets/structures.md

 ### Version 1

-The version 1 files are simply a lists of public structure IDs.
+The version 1 files are simply a lists of public structure IDs from the `/universe/structures/` ESI endpoint.

 ### Other sources

-Adam4Eve maintains a list of structures accessible at [adam4eve.eu/structures.php](https://www.adam4eve.eu/structures.php).
+* Adam4Eve maintains a list of structures accessible at [adam4eve.eu/structures.php](https://www.adam4eve.eu/structures.php) with exports at [static.adam4eve.eu/IDs/](https://static.adam4eve.eu/IDs/).